tigertv/secretpy/README.md

 Description
 -----------

-SecretPy is a cryptographic library.
+SecretPy is a cryptographic Python module.
 It uses the following classical cipher algorithms:

-- ADFGX
-- ADFGVX
+- ADFGX, ADFGVX
 - Affine
 - Atbash
 - Autokey